radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 ```
 ssh -N -f -L localhost:<my_port_#>:localhost:<my_port_#> <username>@lem.ib.usp.br
 ```
 This will prompt you for your password (the password on the USP cluster).
 If you type the password correctly **it will look like nothing happened**, but this means it worked!
-If you think nothing happens you should not attempt to run it again because of panic, because if you run it twice you might see this error message:
+If you think nothing happened you should not attempt to run it again because of panic, because if you run it twice you might see this error message:

 ```
 bind: Address already in use